TheisGregersen/Covid-19-DE/README.md

 COVID-19 has different impact depending on age and gender.
 </h3>

 Looking into how the different age groups and gender are affected by COVID 19 it is present that female have a higher number of cases than men.
 It can also be seen that people in the age between 35 and 59 are the most present in the statistic.
-This is not to be mistaken has the hardest hit age group, as this age group also has the biggest population in Germany (<a target="_blank" rel="noopener noreferrer" href="https://www.statista.com/statistics/454349/population-by-age-group-germany/">source</a>).
-This is shown in the visual below again, where it is clearly shown that the persons whom are 80-99 years old are the most frequent and has the lowest recovery rate.

 <figure>
 <iframe src="https://theisgregersen.github.io/Covid-19-DE/Pyramid.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>
   <figcaption align="center" style="font-size:16px"> Cases and Recoveries by Gender and Age Group.</figcaption>
 </figure>

+That the age group 35-59 are the one with most cases are not to be mistaken with the hardest hit age group, as this age group also has the biggest population in Germany (<a target="_blank" rel="noopener noreferrer" href="https://www.statista.com/statistics/454349/population-by-age-group-germany/">source</a>).
+This is shown in the visual below again where the same values as above is shown but now per 100,000 inhabitant in the different age-groups and geders, where it is clearly shown that the persons whom are 80-99 years old are the most frequent and has the lowest recovery rate.

 <figure>
 <iframe src="https://theisgregersen.github.io/Covid-19-DE/Pyramid100k.html" sandbox="allow-same-origin allow-scripts" width="100%" height="500" scrolling="no" seamless="seamless" frameborder="0"> </iframe>